ezweave/pretty-functional/chapters/one/one.md

 Why?

+> _Caveat emptor: your author has strong feelings about class level functions, which you may disagree with._

 It's because they don't have both an obvious _x_ or an obvious _y_.
+One can argue that they do, but because they're bound to an object, they don't _feel_ very functional.
 For our purposes, class level functions (really _methods_) are not very functional.
 More on that in a bit, but for now...

 __Procedure__: largely this term isn't used by modern programmers, but it occasionally pops up.
 While _methods_ often don't return anything, _procedures_ never do.
 It's basically a swallower of variables.
 It doesn't mean they don't _do_ anything.
 The one place you will find them pop up is in the realm of relational database systems.
 The use of the term there is a bit different, however, it is correct in that they usually are triggered by some data being written to a table, where upon they will write to some other table.
 So they don't really have outputs as you would expect.

 We don't use this term or concept at all in functional programming directly.
 I/O _can_ often be considered a procedure, but usually we at least get some sort of status value from those sorts of calls.
-Whether or not you wish to call that a _procedure_ is sort of up to you, but you might get some odd looks from your collegues.
+Whether or not you wish to call that a _procedure_ is sort of up to you, but you might get some odd looks from your colleagues.

-And one more thing, before we move on: __closures__.
-Closures are actually quite simple things and we hinted at one above, in concrete terms _a closure is a function that captures some lexical state and returns a new function_.
+And one more thing, before I move on: __closures__.
+Closures are actually quite simple things and we introduced one above, in concrete terms _a closure is a function that captures some lexical state and returns a new function_.
 This is at the heart of _currying_.
-We will discuss currying further in the next section, but let's write a little closure in _old school_ ES6/TypeScript:
+I will discuss currying further in the next section, but let's write a little closure in _old school_ ES6/TypeScript:

 ```js
 function decorator(greeting: string) {